How to Allocate Assets for College Savings

 But the age-based plans also vary widely in their glide paths, and plans are increasingly offering multiple options for a given age band: conservative, moderate, and aggressive.
 That makes it important to conduct due diligence on a prospective plan's asset-allocation framework and see how it compares with other options within that same general age band.
 If it's an outlier, make sure you understand and agree with the rationale that its managers use for diverging from the peer group.

 After you select a plan from your (or any other) state from Morningstar's 529 Plan Center map you can see how that state's age-based glide path compares with the 529 averages for that same age band.
 For example, the Silver-rated Maryland Senator Edward J Kasemeyer College Investment Plan, managed by T. Rowe Price Group (TROW), has a heavier equity weighting (green bar) than its peers (gray mountain chart), especially for younger children with several years until college.

 Even families who aren't using an age-based 529 option can still use 529 glide paths to help get their own plans' asset mixes in the right ballpark.
-In the table below are the median equity, bond, and cash weightings for each of Morningstar's medium-equity (that is, moderate) age-based 529 categories.
+In the table below are the median net equity, bond, and cash weightings for each of Morningstar's age-based 529 categories.
 You can see that the plans start out with the majority of their assets in equities, then gradually become more conservative over time.